Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 #### Weather

 This widget shows short description of current weather condition on wibar and detailed (with forecast) on mouse hovering.
-It requires `curl` utility have been installed on system, that can be done with `pacman -S curl` for ArchLinux, although `curl` is included in `base` package group and should be installed by default during the system installation.
+It requires `curl` utility has been installed on system, that can be done with `# pacman -S curl` for ArchLinux, although `curl` is included in `base` package group and should be installed by default during the system installation.

 Weather widget uses [OpenWeatherMap][] service to receive current weather condition and forecast.
 So OpenWeatherMap  API key is required.
 Widget already has one, but you can get yours and use it.
 Visit <https://openweathermap.org/appid> to get API key.
 Then change existing in `secrets.lua` configuration file (`~/.config/awesome/wibars/arrowlain/secrets.lua` by default):